CarlosHPlata/notes-vault/Coding/Vim plugin - Code Autocompletion - cmp nvim.md

 ---
 > [!tip] **file:** `auto_completion.lua`

-> [!faq]- Warning: For this to work first you have to install what is in [[LSP Configurations and formatting - Mason]]
+> [!faq]- Warning: For this to work first you have to install what is in [[Vim plugin - LSP Configurations and formatting - Mason]]

 Auto completion is magnificent tool it uses built in #LSP for this we will require multiple plugins